EricLambrecht/react-timing-hooks/README.md

 * `intervalCallback` will be run every _[delay]_ (second arg) seconds

-* `delay` is the delay at which interval callback will be run.
+* `delay` is the delay at which the callback will be run.
 If delay is `null` the interval will be suspended.

 Example: